NIST Physics Laboratory Atomic Weights and Isotopic Compositions of the Elements

 a Air reference material used for the best measurement.

-d Materials depleted in 6Li and 235U are commercial sources of laboratory shelf reagents.
-In the case of Li such samples are known to have 6Li abundances in the range 2.007 - 7.672 atom %, with natural materials at the higher end of this range.
+c Materials depleted in 6Li and 235U are commercial sources of laboratory shelf reagents.
+In the case of Li, such samples are known to have 6Li mole fractions in the range of 0.02007 - 0.07672, with natural materials at the higher end of this range.
+In the case of U, the 235U mole fractions are reported to range from 0.0021 to 0.007207, far removed from the natural value.

-e The Commission on Atomic Weights and Isotopic Abundances recommends that the value of 272 be employed for 14N/15N of N2 in air for the calculation of atom % 15N from measured delta15N values.
+d The Commission on Atomic Weights and Isotopic Abundances recommends that a value of 272 be employed for 14N/15N of N2 in air for the calculation of 15N mole fractions from measured δ15N values.

 g Geological specimens are known in which the element has an isotopic composition outside the limits for normal material.
 The difference between the atomic weight of the element in such specimens and that given in the table may exceed the stated uncertainty.

-h An electron multiplier was used for these measurements and the measured abundances were adjusted using a square root of the masses.
+h An electron multiplier was used for the Te measurements and the measured abundances were adjusted by using a ''square root of the masses'' correction factor.

-m Modified isotopic compositions may be found in commercially available material because it has been subjected to an undisclosed or inadvertent isotopic fractionation.
-Substantial deviations in the atomic weight and isotopic composition of the element from that given in the table can occur.
+m Modified isotopic compositions may be found in commercially available material because it has been subject to an undisclosed or inadvertant isotopic fractionation.
+Substantial deviations in atomic weight of the element from that given in the table can occur.

-r Range in isotopic composition of normal terrestrial material limits the precision of isotopic composition and atomic weight.
-The tabulated values should be applicable to any normal material.
+r Range in isotopic composition of normal terrestrial material prevents a more precise value being given; the tabulated value should be applicable to any normal material.

 w Fresh water reference material used for the best measurement.